-An external examiner will be appointed based on the course coordinator's recommendations.
-Grades are set by jointly by the examiner and the course coordinator.
+An external examiner will be appointed based on the supervisor at UiS' recommendations.
+Grades are set by jointly by the examiner and the supervisor at UiS.
 Assessment deadlines are specified in table 1.

 5.2 Bachelor's theses

 (All text in italics has been obtained directly from the National Council for Technological Education (NRT))